 - When enrollment at college decreases, the number of teachers decreases.

-- As a student’s study time increases, so does his test average.
+- As a student’s study time increases, so do their test averages.

 - The more years of education you complete, the higher your earning potential will be.